weilingx46/workshop-sassy-hugo/README.md

 ## Creating a New Theme

 Now you have seen what can be done with an existing theme.
-But what if you want to create your own.
+But what if you want to create your own?
 Let's see what it would take to start designing a new theme.

 ### Create the New theme